 If you have a disability and choose to disclose this when you apply, your application will be shortlisted according to the essential criteria of the role.
 Should you meet all the essential criteria, you will be invited to interview for the role.

-What are Choices Support's values?
+What are Choices Support's values and purpose?

 We care about people and stand up for what is right.